 - Share this article on Tumblr

-Recording artist and actress Joanna “JoJo” Levesque stars as Morgan Carter, a Britney Spears-Lindsay Lohan knockoff who finally takes one drink too many, ends up in rehab and is sent to her mom’s good friend in Fort Wayne, Ind., to cool down and act like a normal teen (whatever that is).
+Recording artist/actress Joanna “JoJo” Levesque stars as Morgan Carter, a Britney Spears-Lindsay Lohan knockoff who finally takes one drink too many, ends up in rehab and is sent to her mom’s good friend in Fort Wayne, Ind., to cool down and act like a normal teen (whatever that is).

-It’s one scary moment after another while our heroine tries to make it in the “average” world of teendom.
-So, about halfway through this smart-talking and very savvy little movie, we almost start to wonder what is worse: the fake Hollywood thing or the “typical” world of Midwest America?
+It’s one scary moment after another as our heroine tries to make it in the “average” world of teendom.
+So about halfway through this smart-talking and savvy movie, we almost start to wonder what’s worse: the fake Hollywood thing or the “typical” world of Midwest America?
 It’s a tossup.

 Levesque is completely believable as Morgan.
 Right behind her, as the newly acquired Midwest aunt-mom, Valerie Bertinelli delivers a solid performance and even gets some good lines in Elisa Bell’s knowing and smartly written script.

 “Confessions” constantly walks the line between predictable (which eventually wins out) and original (stemming from some delectable repartee between Levesque and Bertinelli).
 The script knows its Hollywood and its reality television, both of which are major stars in this movie.
 They represent the reprehensible world our heroine hails from, but neither is treated as shabbily as they might have been.
 Humorous pokes and jabs take the edge off of what could have been a much more cutthroat view of the shallow landscape of Los Angeles.